 The Erotic Art of Ancient Greece and Rome

 Rarely does L.P.
 Hartley’s dictum that “the past is a foreign country” hold more firmly than in the area of sexuality in classical art.
-Erotic images and depictions of genitalia, the phallus in particular, were incredibly popular motifs across a wide range of media in ancient Greece and Rome.
+Classic erotic art, erotic images and depictions of genitalia, the phallus in particular, were incredibly popular motifs across a wide range of media in ancient Greece and Rome.

 Simply put, sex is everywhere in Greek and Roman art.
 Explicit sexual representations were common on Athenian black-figure and red-figure vases of the sixth and fifth centuries BC.
 They are often eye-openingly confronting in nature.

-However these classical images of erotic acts and genitalia reflect more than a sex obsessed culture.
-The depictions of sexuality and sexual activities in classical art seem to have had a wide variety of uses.
+However, these classical images of erotic acts and genitalia reflect more than a sex obsessed culture.
+Classic erotic art and depictions of sexuality and sexual activities in classical art seem to have had a wide variety of uses.
 And our interpretations of these images - often censorious in modern times - reveal much about our own attitudes to sex.

-When the collection of antiquities first began in earnest in the 17th and 18th centuries, the openness of ancient eroticism puzzled and troubled Enlightenment audiences.
+When the collection of antiquities first began in earnest in the 17th and 18th centuries, the openness of ancient eroticism and classic erotic art puzzled and troubled Enlightenment audiences.
 This bewilderment only intensified after excavations began at the rediscovered Roman towns of Pompeii and Herculaneum.

 - Sex Symbols of the Ancient World: Top Ten Sexually Explicit Caves, Mountains, Temples and Artifacts

 Of course, the secrecy of the collection in the cabinet only increased its fame, even if access was at times difficult.
-John Murray ’s Handbook to South Italy and Naples (1853) sanctimoniously states that permission was exceedingly difficult to obtain:
+John Murray ’s Handbook to South Italy and Naples (1853) sanctimoniously states that permission was exceedingly difficult to obtain.
+“Very few therefore have seen the collection; and those who have, are said to have no desire to repeat their visit.”

-The cabinet was not opened to the general public until 2000 (despite protests by the Catholic Church).
-Since 2005, the collection has been displayed in a separate room; the objects have still not been reunited with contemporary non-sexual artefacts as they were in antiquity.
+The cabinet was opened to the general public in 2000, despite protests by the Catholic Church.
+Since 2005, the collection has been displayed in a separate room.
+The objects have still not been reunited with contemporary non-sexual artifacts as they were originally displayed in antiquity.

 It also indicated a modern willingness to associate nudity with sexuality, which would have puzzled an ancient audience, for whom the body’s physical form was in itself regarded as perfection.
 So have we been misreading ancient sexuality all this time?
 Well, yes.

 Marble statue of Mercury in the Vatican collection.
-The fig leaf is a later addition. ( CC BY-SA 3.0 )
+The fig leaf is a later addition, applying contemporary morals and sensibilities to so-called classic erotic art.
+(Sputnikcccp / CC BY-SA 3.0 )

 A famous fresco from the House of the Vetti in Pompeii shows Priapus, a minor deity and guardian of livestock, plants and gardens.
 He has a massive penis, holds a bag of coins, and has a bowl of fruit at his feet.
 As researcher Claudia Moser writes, the image represents three kinds of prosperity: growth (the large member), fertility (the fruit), and affluence (the bag of money).